dmolony/dm3270/resources/menus.md

 * http://wesbos.com/programming-fonts/

 ##### Plugins menu
-The Plugins menu is where you activate and execute the currently loaded [plugins](plugins.md).
+This is where you activate and execute the currently loaded plugins.
 ![Plugins](pluginmenu.png?raw=true "plugins")